google/exposure-notifications-internals/en-risks-and-mitigations-faq.md

 This type of potential attack would require connecting a user's identity with any diagnosis keys used in the attack.
 Mitigations against this attack
 include:

-a.
-Logging hashes of queries and making them exportable in the UI with the user's consent.
+1. Logging hashes of queries and making them exportable in the UI with the user's consent.
 These keys can be pooled for analysis to detect targeted attacks.

-b.
-The diagnosis server must sign all key bundles used in matching.
+2. The diagnosis server must sign all key bundles used in matching.
 Invalid signatures will result in an error upon matching.
 This prevents an attack via a compromised app that submits malicious queries.
 This mechanism also lets servers control the queries made and rate-limit them.

-c.
-Starting with Exposure Notification API v1.5, Healthcare Authority apps can only make six queries for `ExposureWindow` per day, reducing the risk of brute force attacks of this type.
+3. Starting with Exposure Notification API v1.5, Healthcare Authority apps can only make six queries for `ExposureWindow` per day, reducing the risk of brute force attacks of this type.

-d.
-Metadata state changes are limited to only one per key.
+4. Metadata state changes are limited to only one per key.
 Such state changes are used, for example, to allow self-reported keys to transition to a confirmed diagnosis.

-e.
-The API can only be called from a limited set of known, approved apps.
+5. The API can only be called from a limited set of known, approved apps.
 This means that an adversary must either have root-exploited the device or has compromised an Exposure Notification app's code signing keys.

-f.
-Connecting diagnosis keys with a user's identity for any purpose other than test verification is against
+6. Connecting diagnosis keys with a user's identity for any purpose other than test verification is against
 [Google's additional terms of service for ENS apps](https://blog.google/documents/72/Exposure_Notifications_Service_Additional_Terms.pdf).